 An initial model of the contamination on the ACIS filter was developed for use in CIAO and other data reduction packages and released in CALDB v3.0.0 (Dec.
 2004).
 Beginning in 2006, there were some systematic differences in the actual build-up rate of the contaminant on the ACIS filters compared with the predictions of the 2004 model.
-These differences were initially noted from discrepancies in the optical depth of the contaminant as measured from external calibration source (ECS) data and gratings observations of AGN.
-Due to these discrepancies, an updated version of the ACIS contamination model was released in CALDB 4.2 (Dec.
+These differences were initially noticed from discrepancies in the optical depth of the contaminant as measured from ECS data and gratings observations of AGN.
+As a result, updated versions of the ACIS-I and ACIS-S contamination models were released in CALDB 4.2 (Dec.
 2009).
-The new ACIS contamination model was derived from a re-analysis of all ECS data taken since launch.
-The ECS data measures the optical depth of the contaminant at 660 eV and Al-Ka (1.49 keV) as a function of time and position on ACIS-I and ACIS-S. In addition, a large number of LETG/ACIS-S observations were also used in developing the contamination model.
-The gratings observations measure the optical depth of the contaminant at C-K, O-K and F-K edges.
-The new contamination model was extensively tested with observations of clusters of galaxies, supernova remnants and AGN before being released.
-The new contamination model produces more consistent time-independent fluxes for clusters of galaxies and supernova remnants compared to the previous model.
+A further update to the ACIS-I contamination model was released in CALDB 4.4.1 (Dec.
+2010).
+The new ACIS contamination models were derived from a re-analysis of all ECS data taken since launch.
+The ECS data measures the optical depth of the contaminant at 660 eV and Al-Ka (1.49 keV) as a function of time and position on the ACIS detectors.
+In addition, a large number of LETG/ACIS-S observations were also used in developing the models.
+These observations measure the optical depth of the contaminant at C-K, O-K and F-K edges.
+Finally, the new contamination models were extensively tested with observations of clusters of galaxies, supernova remnants and AGN.
+The new models produce more consistent, time-independent fluxes for clusters of galaxies and supernova remnants compared to the previous models.